Submit your work, meet writers and drop the ads. Become a member

 You tell her she reminds you of daisies and August sunshine

-I smell out the ***** of cinnamon, I am canine,
+I smell out the ***** of cinnamon, I am canine.

-and thought you were mine.
+Thought you were all mine.

 I know she's breathless